City Experiences

 Bueno Aires Futbol Amigos is an international bunch that meets for weekly games.

-Buena Onda Yoga and FluidMovement are two excellent Yoga studios with locations all over Buenos Aires where locals and foreigners come together to get it ommmm.
+Buena Onda Yoga is an excellent Yoga studios with locations in Palermo and San Telmo where locals and foreigners come together to get it ommmm.

 5. You mean…work….for free?

 Yes, volunteering is a great way to meet people.
-Contact organizations like Centro Conviven or Voluntarios Sin Fronteras to volunteer and meet other young people who have similar interests in a more in depth experience in Buenos Aires.
+Contact organizations like Voluntarios Sin Fronteras to volunteer and meet other young people who have similar interests in a more in depth experience in Buenos Aires.

 Wow!
 Don't forget to check the 'Activities you might like' right here